Confused about your exam or college applications?

 About Journalism Courses

-There are different courses in the field of Journalism that vary depending on the objective of the programme and the university that is offering the programme.
-Before picking any programme, you must find out about the credits and the curriculum that is followed.
+There are many courses in the field of Journalism that you can take up after class 12th.
+Before picking any Journalism course, you must find out about the credits and the curriculum that is followed and future prospects of the same.

 You must pick the journalism courses depending on your interests and future goal.
 For example, if you look forward to working in a newspaper company, then you must take courses like BJMC, B.A. with Journalism, etc.

-However, if you are planning to foray into electronic media (TV Shows, News Channels, etc.) then you can opt for courses like B.A. with Mass Media, B.A. in scriptwriting, Bachelor in Media Science, etc.
+However, if you are planning to foray into electronic media (TV Shows, News Channels, etc.) then you can opt for courses like B.A. with Mass Media, B.A. in scriptwriting, Bachelor in Media Science, etc after class 12th.

 Type of Journalism Courses